RouxCool/laravel-redis-advanced-cache/README.md

 The Redis Advanced Cache system can be fully disabled or manually refreshed and flushed — directly from API queries, configuration, or Artisan commands.

+# 🔻 **Disable Caching via URL or Request Body**

+You can bypass caching on specific routes by sending a noCache parameter in the URL or request body.

 - 🔹 **Disable cache for a request (QUERY parameter):**
 ```
 https://website.com/api/users?noCache=1